tower-rs/tower/guides/building-a-middleware-from-scratch.md

 The key here is that we're able to go from a `Pin<&mut Struct>` to a `Pin<&mut Field>` without having to write _any_ `unsafe` code. pin-project takes care of maintaining all the invariants.
-As long as we stick to that (and don't write any `unsafe` code ourselves) we guaranteed to not have any undefined behavior.
+As long as we stick to pin-project (and don't write any `unsafe` code ourselves) we are guaranteed to not have any undefined behavior.

-Pinning in Rust is also a complex topic that is hard to understand but thanks to pin-project we're able to ignore most of that complexity.
+Pinning in Rust is a complex topic that is hard to understand but thanks to pin-project we're able to ignore most of that complexity.
 Crucially, it means we don't have to fully understand pinning to write Tower middleware.
 So if you didn't quite get all the stuff about `Pin` and `Unpin` fear not because